 We are proud of the suppliers we work with who help bring Brooks product to life and believe they are critical to successfully achieving our goals.
 Our teams across sourcing, costing, innovation, corporate responsibility, quality, and product development visit our strategic partners at least once a year to ensure alignment across priorities, review progress towards our various objectives, and foster transparent and trusting relationships.

 We also recognize that our internal purchasing practices could affect our suppliers’ abilities to comply with social and environmental laws, regulations and our Code.
 To gain insight into how our suppliers view our internal practices, we partner with the Better Buying Institute (BBI), a non-profit organization that allows suppliers to anonymously rate the purchasing practices of their buyers.
 We deploy the Better Buying Partnership Index (BBPI) to 100% of Tier 1 and high-volume Tier 2 factories1 that are anonymously surveyed about Brooks’ business purchasing practices, such as accuracy of demand planning and forecasting.
 Upon completion of the survey, we review the results across various departments whose roles impact our purchasing practices such as costing, corporate responsibility, sourcing, and supply planning.
-After reviewing the results, we determine steps to address low-scoring areas to drive improvements based on the feedback provided from our suppliers.
+After reviewing the results, we determine how to address low-scoring areas and drive improvements based on the feedback provided from our suppliers.
 Our partnership with BBI is our first step towards evaluating and improving our purchasing practices to ensure our business relationships with our suppliers are both responsible and mutually beneficial.

 1 80% (by $ spend) of Tier 2 factories